Cheerios gave away flower seeds to save the bees, but they could do harm

 "The seed varieties in the mix are not considered invasive," Cheerios said, adding that the "flower varieties within the Bee Friendlier Mix were selected for their flowers which produce nectar and pollen that are attractive to bees and other pollinators."

-It's possible that seeds Cheerios sent to an incompatible region could go into the ground and spark an invasion (or add to a pre-existing one), but they're not the brand's only (attempted) effort at saving bees.
-Honey Nut Cheerios plans to host more than 3,000 acres of bee habitat on its oat farms by 2020, General Mills announced.
+It's possible that seeds Cheerios sent to an incompatible region could go into the ground and spark an invasion (or add to a pre-existing one), but they're not the brand's only effort at saving bees.
+Honey Nut Cheerios plans to plant more than 3,000 acres of bee habitat on oat farms by 2020, General Mills announced.

 Several species of bees have experienced dramatic declines in recent decades, with a bumblebee becoming endangered this year for the first time.
 The declines are believed to come from a variety of factors, including habitat loss and small populations.